PrincetonUniversity/hpc_beginning_workshop/07a_installing_software/README.md

 $ module avail
 ```

-Use the `module load <module name>` command to activate a module.
+Use the `module load <module-name>` command to activate a module.
 For example:

 ```
 $ julia